Research Supervisors (CoP-RS)

 - Consistency across research programs.

-The meetings are usually hosted from the Toowoomba campus with video conferencing to Springfield, Ipswich and Fraser Coast campuses.
+The meetings are usually hosted from the Toowoomba campus with video conferencing to Springfield and Ipswich campuses.
 They run for 2 hours from 12pm – 2pm.
 Meetings open with feedback about any research supervision initiatives in progress, followed by the “Building our domain knowledge” portion of the meeting which is designed to create a common ground and sense of common identity among supervisors.

 The lunch break is considered community time where those attending meet and interact to create a network across institutional boundaries and outside their regular workgroups.
 Lunch is followed by the “Sharing our Practice” portion of the meeting where the community develops to be effective in the domain of research supervision.